bvdcode/Blink.NET/README.md

 - UniqueId (string)
   A unique identifier for the device/client that helps avoid repeated PIN verification.
 By default generated as a Guid.

+> Note: If you don't set this property, a new GUID will be generated each time you create a BlinkClient instance.
+This may lead to frequent requests for PIN verification, as the server treats each new GUID as a new device.
+To minimize the need for repeated PIN confirmations, it's recommended to set UniqueId to a consistent value (like a fixed GUID or a hash of your email) that remains the same across sessions.

 ## Brief API overview

 - Task<LoginResult> AuthorizeAsync(string email, string password, bool reauth = true)